wreck.api

 - If you must use regex flags, it is STRONGLY RECOMMENDED that you use this function!
 Programmatically set flags and ungrouped embedded flags (e.g.

-makes a best effort to always convert such âunscopedâ flags into their embedded equivalents when composing larger regexes (via embed-flags), but using flag groups explicitly in the first place is easier to reason about and avoids potential footguns. - Removes any ungrouped embedded flags in
+(?i)) have no explicit scope and so cannot be reliably used to compose larger regexes.wreckmakes a best effort to always convert such âunscopedâ flags into their embedded (scoped) equivalents (using embed-flags) when composing larger regexes , but usingfgrpvoids potential footguns. - Removes any ungrouped embedded flags in

 Notes: